 The United Nations’ Committee on the Rights of the Child expressed concern about the absence of a central body in Germany to monitor CRC implementation on several occasions since 1992; its most recent recommendation for the creation of such a body was issued in February 2014.

 Complying with this recommendation, the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth charged the German Institute for Human Rights, which is Germany’s independent national human rights institution, to conduct this monitoring.
 The National CRC Monitoring Mechanism took up this work at the GIHR in August 2015.
 The initial schedule foresees a two-year development phase, to end in June 2017.

 The National CRC Monitoring Mechanism does not have the authority to investigate complaints or provide legal advice in individual cases – it does not act in an complain mechanism capacity.
 However, it does do its best to provide information about appropriate advising services.

 A total of six people work at the National CRC Monitoring Mechanism.
-Judith Feige and Stephan Gerbig serve as policy advisors at the National CRC Monitoring Mechanism.
+Judith Feige and Dr. Stephan Gerbig serve as policy advisors at the National CRC Monitoring Mechanism.
 Kerstin Krell and Freda Wagner (as parental leave representation for Christine Weingarten) are its public relations officers and Claudia Kittel is the head of the National CRC Monitoring Mechanism.